batokenms/kubia-image-we-created/README.md

 Each request for weather data is independent of previous requests, and you don't need to maintain any state between requests.

-Stateful deployments are useful when your application requires persistent data or maintains state, such as user sessions, databases, or queues.
+Stateful deployments are useful when your application requires persistent data or maintains a state, such as user sessions, databases, or queues.

-Stateless deployments are suitable when your application doesn't rely on persistent data or maintain state and treats each request independently.
+Stateless deployments are suitable when your application doesn't rely on persistent data or maintain a state and treats each request independently.

+# Persist Data for the Stateful Application

+To persist data in a stateful application, you typically need to use a Persistent Volume (PV) in Kubernetes.

+A Persistent Volume is a storage piece in the cluster that applications can provision and use.

+It provides a way to decouple storage from the application, allowing data to persist even if the application or pod is restarted or rescheduled.

+Think of a Persistent Volume as similar to a storage disk in traditional computing.

+It represents a chunk of storage capacity that can be dynamically provisioned and attached to a pod or container in Kubernetes.

+Persistent Volumes can be provisioned from various storage backends, including network-attached storage (NAS), cloud-based storage services, or local disk storage.
+The actual implementation and behavior of Persistent Volumes depend on the underlying storage provider.

+To use a Persistent Volume, you typically define a Persistent Volume Claim (PVC) in your application's deployment or stateful set.

+A PVC is a request for storage resources from the cluster, and it binds to an available Persistent Volume that meets the requested criteria (e.g., storage capacity, access mode).

+Once the PVC is bound to a Persistent Volume, you can mount it into your application's containers, allowing them to read from and write to the persistent storage.

+This enables your stateful application to store and retrieve data that persists across pod restarts, scaling events, or even cluster failures.

 # Configmap Manifest